 Regarding natural beauty, you don’t have to look far in this spectacular world of ours.
-If you open your eyes, you’ll find some of mother nature’s eye candy in your town, city or state.
-But sometimes mother nature surprises you with special places that absolutely blow your mind.
+If you open your eyes, you’ll find some of Mother Nature’s eye candy in your town, city, or state.
+But sometimes mother nature surprises you with special places that blow your mind.
 Triglav National Park in Slovenia is one of those locations.

 If you’re lucky enough to be heading to Slovenia’s Triglav National Park, there are countless activities and stunning sights you can’t miss.

-If you are traveling from Bled to the park, then you are in for a very short journey as the bus takes only half an hour.
-Catch your ride from Bled center and head to Bohinjska Bela (takes just 5 minutes) before connecting and continuing onwards for another 20 minutes to the park.
+If you are traveling from Bled to the park, you will be in for a very short journey as the bus takes only half an hour.
+Catch your ride from Bled Center and head to Bohinjska Bela (takes just 5 minutes) before connecting and continuing onwards for another 20 minutes to the park.

 Most things in Triglav are outdoorsy, making it the perfect holiday destination for active enthusiasts.
-The weather doesn’t tend to change dramatically in the valleys, however, if you are heading up into the mountains, be aware that mountainous areas are subject to fast changing weather.
+The weather doesn’t change dramatically in the valleys; however, if you are heading up into the mountains, be aware that mountainous areas are subject to fast-changing weather.
 Pack accordingly and heed weather advice warnings.

-This is without a doubt the most popular activity in the park, and the rewards for putting on your walking boots are fantastic.
-The summer months are the best times to hike Triglav National Park, especially if you are not that experienced.
+This is, without a doubt, the most popular activity in the park, and the rewards for putting on your walking boots are fantastic.
+The summer months are the best times to hike Triglav National Park, especially if you are not experienced.
 More experienced hikers can go into the Julian Alps peaks during the winter months too.
-The walking trails are designed to take you through the most breath-taking scenery on offer while passing various flora, fauna, and views along the way.
+The walking trails are designed to take you through the most breathtaking scenery on offer while passing various flora, fauna, and views along the way.

-This road joins the towns of Trenta and Kranjska Gora, and the road itself is stunning to travel on, with around 50 curves!
-There are many walking trails that start from here, and experienced walkers will enjoy the almost vertical climbs.
+This road joins Trenta and Kranjska Gora’s towns, and the road itself is stunning to travel on, with around 50 curves!
+Many walking trails start from here, and experienced walkers will enjoy the almost vertical climbs.
 This is the highest pass in the country and has plenty of history, as it was built by the Russians as a military route back in 1915.
-Do bear in mind that because of its altitude; the pass is closed during the winter months.
+Do bear in mind that because of its altitude, the pass is closed during the winter months.

 The park is home to Slovenia’s largest glacial lake, Lake Bohinj.
-During the summer months, there are many opportunities for water-sports, such as canoeing, sailing, fishing, rafting, swimming, etc. During the winter months, the lake freezes over and the sheer sight of it is extremely magical.
+During the summer months, there are many water sports opportunities, such as canoeing, sailing, fishing, rafting, swimming, etc. During the winter months, the lake freezes over, and the sheer sight is exceptionally magical.

 Check Out The Waterfalls

-Some of the most impressive waterfalls in Slovenia are in the Triglav National Park, with Savica and Pericnik being two of the best.
-There are viewing platforms at both, and during the winter months, when the waterfalls freeze over, you can hire a guide and go ice climbing – something different and certainly thrilling!
+Some of Slovenia’s most impressive waterfalls are in the Triglav National Park, with Savica and Pericnik being two of the best.
+There are viewing platforms at both, and during the winter months, when the waterfalls freeze over, you can hire a guide and go ice climbing – something different and undoubtedly thrilling!

 Radovna River Gorge

-In Blejski Vitgar you will find a seriously impressive sight.
+In Blejski Vitgar, you will find an awe-inspiring sight.
 The gorge is rocky, deep, packed with green vegetation, and stunningly beautiful.
 Canoeing, walking, hiking, climbing, and general nature treks are all possible here.
 This is one of the biggest attractions in the whole park.
-Keep in mind, during the summer months it can get a little crowded.
+Keep in mind, during the summer months; it can get a little crowded.

 Walk on Devil’s Bridge

-Tomlin Gorge is home to a huge bridge which passes over a massive gorge drop to the ground.
-Suspended between two mountain walls, with green vegetation on either side of the rocks, you are literally hanging in mid-air – that alone is a jaw dropping experience!
+Tomlin Gorge is home to a vast bridge that passes over a massive gorge drop to the ground.
+Suspended between two mountain walls, with green vegetation on either side of the rocks, you are literally hanging in mid-air – that alone is a jaw-dropping experience!

 Rafting and hydrospeeding are two hugely popular sports on the striking Soca River.
-You can also canoe here, especially on the calmer parts of the river, and you can see to the bottom of the river, such is the clarity of the water.
+You can also canoe here, especially on the calmer parts of the river, and you can see to the bottom of the river, such as the water’s clarity.

 This is the highest mountain in the country and is a fantastic place to hike and climb.
 Legend says that you can only be considered a true Slovenian if you have climbed the mountain, and there are four routes to take you to the top for fantastic views.
 During the summer months, Mount Triglav can get somewhat busy with people wanting to conquer the mountain.
 Arrive early to get ahead of the game.

-This historic valley was previously an iron mining town with the last mine closed in 1778.
-The source of the emerald green river Soca is here, and there is a 20km walking trail which will take you to Bovec.
+This historic valley was previously an iron mining town, with the last mine closed in 1778.
+The source of the emerald green river Soca is here, and there is a 20km walking trail that will take you to Bovec.

 Seven Lakes Valley